TLC (album)

 TLC is the fifth and final studio album by American girl group TLC, released on June 30, 2017, by their label 852 Musiq.
 TLC partnered with various distribution companies: Sony Music RED (North America), Liberation Music (Australia), Warner Music Group (Japan), and Cooking Vinyl (the rest of the world).
 TLC is mainly a R&B album with 1990s music influences.
 It is their first studio album in 15 years following the 2002 release of 3D.

 The album received generally positive reviews from critics, many of whom praised the throwback sound included on the album, though some criticized the album for not living up to their legacy.
 The album debuted at number 38 on the Billboard 200 chart, selling 12,000 album-equivalent units in its first week, 11,000 of which were pure sales.
 The album also reached number 20 on the Top R&B/Hip-Hop Albums chart and number 40 on the UK Albums Chart.

 TLC spawned the single "Way Back", which became their fourth Billboard Adult R&B top-10 entry, eventually peaking at number eight.
-"Haters" was released as the lead international single.
+"Haters" and "Joy Ride" were released internationally as the lead and second singles.

 The UK-only deluxe edition features re-recorded versions of the singles "No Scrubs", "Creep", "Unpretty", "Baby-Baby-Baby", and "Diggin' on You".
-The same recordings were included in the Japan-only 2013 release TLC 20 and were used in the group's television biopic CrazySexyCool: The TLC Story.
+The same recordings were included in the Japan-only 2013 release TLC 20: 20th Anniversary Hits and were used in the group's television biopic CrazySexyCool: The TLC Story.

 Background

 On January 19, 2015, TLC announced their plan to release what they called their "final" album with the launch of a Kickstarter campaign.
 They asked fans to help finance the project by donating a pledge of at least $5 to reach their goal of $150,000.
-In less than 48 hours, they surpassed their goal and become the "fastest most funded pop project in Kickstarter history".
+In less than 48 hours, they surpassed their goal and became the "fastest most funded pop project in Kickstarter history".
 Among other artists who donated were New Kids on the Block (donating $10,000), Katy Perry (donating $5,000), Soulja Boy, Bette Midler and Justin Timberlake.
 The Kickstarter campaign raised a total of $400,000.
 In an interview published following the end of the campaign, Watkins and Thomas clarified that they would never split up following the release and promotion of the album, and that they would continue to perform together as TLC.

 During the development of their album, Watkins and Thomas petitioned Lisa Lopes' brother Ron Lopes for assistance with making Left Eye's presence on the album a possibility since she had an abundance of unreleased material.
 However, they ultimately passed on using any of Lopes' archive recordings as the available source material conflicted with the sound that they were recording for the album.
 However, wanting to make a tribute to Lopes as a member of TLC, they settled on creating an interlude sampling portions of her interviews for the album.